 Apple Leaf Miner - Lyonetia clerkella

 Wingspan 7 to 9 mm.
 A tiny moth with a silvery appearance but very attractively patterned when seen under magnification.
 The larva is long and slender.
 It has a segmented body and 6 dark feet.
+The mine is long smoothly curved gallery with frass in a central line; older mines look whitish.

 Gardens and orchards.